xrally/xrally-docs/docs/plugins/in_tree/plugins.md

 ### Task Exporter

-Base class for all exporters for Tasks.
+Plugin base for exporting tasks results to different systems&formats.

+This type of plugins is designed to provide the way to present results in different formats and send them to the different systems.

+- **To discover available plugins, call**
+`rally plugin list --plugin-base TaskExporter`.
+- **To export results of a task, call**
+`rally task export --uuid <task-uuid> --type <plugin-name> --to <dest>`

 #### elastic [Task Exporter]

-Exports task results to the ElasticSearch 2.x or 5.x clusters.
+Exports task results to the ElasticSearch 2.x, 5.x or 6.x clusters.

 The exported data includes: